franklinqin0/blog/docs/views/why_stopped_vt.md

 ## Note

-If you have read anything negative about Chinese countryside in any of my writings, please note I am only talking about my own little short experience.
+If you have read anything *negative* about Chinese countryside in any of my writings, please note I am only talking about *my own little short experience*.
 If you have read anything positive, it's generally true :P

+## The Good Part

+First of all, I very much thank that I am lucky enough to have had this experience at this stage of my life.
+I have met so many interesting young souls who will better the future of China and the world.
+Their untainted eyes are as clear as crystal.
+They don't have as many complex thoughts as grown-ups.
+And I was really glad some of them really want to learn more about the world and I have left memorable footprints in their childhood.

 ## There is Little I Could Change